Jan de Wet: Politics

-Following the Turnhalle Constitutional Conference in 1978 and the possibility of Namibian independence, they left South African politics and entered White Namibian politics with the Action Christian National (ACN).
+Following the Turnhalle Constitutional Conference and the possibility of Namibian independence, he left South African politics and entered White Namibian politics with the Action Christian National (ACN).
 De Wet was a member of the Transitional Government of National Unity from 1985 until independence in 1989.
 He chaired that body from August 1987 until January 1988.
 Following the 1989 democratic election, de Wet was selected to represent the ACN in the Constituent Assembly of Namibia (1989–90) and 1st National Assembly (1990–94).